AnyChart/docs.anychart.com/Maps/Seat_Maps/Preparing_SVG_Image.md

 <a href="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic12\_layers.png"><img src="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic12\_layers.png" alt="pic12\_layers" title="pic12\_layers" border="0" width=600 align="center"></a>

-Note that there are blue indicators in front of objects' names.
+Note that there are blue indicators in front of objects' names (the picture below).
 They show the chosen (highlighted) element.
 Note that there is a group with no name and several paths inside.
 This group represents the sofa.
-To give it a name click twice on the "<Group>" and enter the preferred name.
+To give it a name click twice on the '\<Group\>' and enter the preferred name.
 Let it be "sofa".

 <a href="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic13\_layers\_sofa.png"><img src="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic13\_layers\_sofa.png" alt="pic13\_layers\_sofa" title="pic13\_layers\_sofa" border="0" width=600 align="center"></a>

-Now, let's do the same with the rooms.
+Now, do the same with the rooms.

 <a href="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic14\_layers\_rooms.png"><img src="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic14\_layers\_rooms.png" alt="pic14\_layers\_rooms" title="pic14\_layers\_rooms" border="0" width=600 align="center"></a>